new host

 Description

 We are a remote Aboriginal art centre located in Yuendumu, a community 300 kms Northwest of Alice Springs in the Tanami Desert.
 We also have a satellite program in Nyirripi community, 160 kms further west than Yuendumu.
-We also provide art materials to people from the communities of Willowra, Laramba and Mt Allan.
-We pay over 800 indigenous artists annually and the paintings that are produced both nationally and internationally.
+We provide art materials to people from the communities of Willowra, Laramba and Mt Allan.
+We pay over 800 indigenous artists annually and the paintings that are produced are marketed nationally and internationally.
 All art materials are provided for free.

-We have hosted hundreds of volunteers from all over the world.
+Over the last 25 years we have hosted hundreds of volunteers from all over the world.
 Being a volunteer here offers a unique opportunity to meet and engage with Aboriginal artists in their own environment.

 If you would like to come for a week, a month or even a year, don’t hesitate to contact us.
 Please let us know what your set of skills or interests are and we will work to ensure your experience with us is as mutually rewarding as possible.